 It’s camping time!
-You’ve snagged a camping spot, planned the menu and shoved your gear into your vehicle.
+You’ve snagged a camping spot, planned the menu, and shoved your gear into your vehicle.
 You can’t wait to head out the door with your child to explore the great outdoors, but suddenly memories of your last camping trip come crashing back.
 The good moments bring a smile to your face and the other moments… make you feel a little nervous.

 Most parents experience the joys and struggles of camping with children.
 If you’re new to camping, know that it’s normal and more than worth it.
 Camping is a wonderful opportunity to slow down, unplug, and reconnect with your child.
 It’s also a great opportunity to be active and explore nature together.
-If you decided to rent an rv for your trip, you may want to camp out in rv parks and let the kids explore.

 Keeping your child happy, active, and engaged on your next camping trip doesn’t require herculean efforts but a little planning goes a long way.
 It helps to have a few fun activities that you can pull out when your child needs some redirection or inspiration.
 Below are 25 fun camping activities that will help you and your child make wonderful memories on your next camping adventure.